Negative-Games/KitPvP/README.md

 #### Kill Sounds
 When you kill a player it will send the killer the corresponding sound.
 The sound is defined inside of the code.

+### Ability Items
+Ability Items are custom items which when its corresponding condition is met, such as Left-Clicking, Right-Clicking, or damaging a player, it will execute its corresponding code.

+### Easy Command API
+The Command API allows you to create commands easier than using regular CommandExecutor.
+The API is provided from [DeltaAPI](https://github.com/Delta-Development/DeltaAPI).

+Please read on how to use this API [here](https://wiki.deltapvp.club/deltaapi/the-basics/commands)!

+### Easy GUI API
+The GUI API allows you to create interactive menus without the need of creating listeners all over the place.
+The API is provided from [DeltaAPI](https://github.com/Delta-Development/DeltaAPI).

+Please read on how to use this API [here](https://wiki.deltapvp.club/deltaapi/the-basics/gui)!
 ## Notice

 This Mark Down will be expanded upon at a later date.
 This currently does not cover all the features of the framework.